CodeSeven/toastr/README.md

 # toastr
-**toastr** is a Javascript library for non-blocking notifications. jQuery is required.
+**toastr** is a Javascript library for non-blocking notifications.
+No library is currently required.
 The goal is to create a simple core library that can be customized and extended.

+***Note: v3 is currently under development and not meant for production.
+Please use the v2.x version (master) instead.***

 ## Current Version
 3.0.0-alpha

+## Breaking Changes

++ Architectural changes using ES6 transpiled into ES5.

++ Built-in web animations.

++ No external dependencies.

 ## Contributing